devcontainers-community/.github/README.md

   [@devcontainers] does not cover
 - Onboarding existing trusted community members who have maintained devcontainer features, images, or templates
-- Highlighting good community-authored documentation articles through an awesome list
+- ~~Highlighting good community-authored documentation articles through an awesome list~~ _maybe at a later date_

 Besides these core goals, there's some other important things that are deliberatly omitted from the scope, and are better tackled elsewhere: